maxspahn/motion_planning_scenes/README.md

+> :warning **For Embotech Forces PRO user**: You need to use this branch as the newer casadi versions are not supported in Forces PRO.
 # Motion Planning Scenes

 Motion planning consists of finding a path from a state A to a goal state B while avoiding